bgachara/bgachara.github.io/posts/rust_ref.md

 ```

 - Blocks can be treated as the single statement or expression they evaluate to.
-This means we can assign variabels to a block of code.
+This means we can assign variables to a block of code.

 ```rust